 If you have worked much with sketch pens in your Silhouette, then you probably know that when you sketch regular fonts using pens, the pens only draw the outside lines of your fonts.
 There are workarounds to get your sketch pens to fill in your fonts, and I have a whole post about filling in fonts with sketch pens right here.
 However, did you know there are are actually fonts specifically designed for working with sketch pens??

 It’s true!
-These special fonts are called Sketch Fonts and they are made up of single lines rather than outlines so they are perfect for crafting with sketch pens (or your favorite pen in a pen holder).
+These special fonts are called Sketch Fonts (or sometimes Single Line or Foil Quill fonts) and they are made up of single lines rather than outlines so they are perfect for crafting with sketch pens (or your favorite pen in a pen holder).
 You can find these awesome sketch fonts by searching the Silhouette Design Store or at So Fontsy.